Pipelines are a way to streamline and connect multiple processes, plugging the output of one process as the input of another.

 ClearML supports multiple modes for pipeline execution:

 - Remote Mode (default) - In this mode, the pipeline controller logic is executed through a designated queue, and all the pipeline steps are launched remotely through their respective queues.
+Since each task is executed independently, it can have control over its git repository (if needed), required python packages and specific container to be used.

 - Local Mode - In this mode, the pipeline is executed locally, and the steps are executed as sub-processes.
 Each subprocess uses the exact same Python environment as the main pipeline logic.